wjm-jimmy/wjm-jimmy.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Control Theory and Engineering, Xidian University
+subtitle: Control Science and Engineering, Xidian University

 profile:
   align: left